-Reflecting on my life growing up in the sugar town of Edmonton led me to this quote by Scottie Pippen.
+Reflecting on my life growing up in the sugar town of Edmonton led me to this quote by the basketball legend Scottie Pippen.
 “As I look back, I have to say growing up was fun, not a problem at all.”

 Life began for me in the Far North Queensland sugar town of Gordonvale on the 23rd of April 1967.
 Gordonvale, situated about 25 kilometres south of Cairns, was a small country town of about 2 000 people.
 The town had been part of the tribal land of the Yidinji people, Aboriginals who had lived in the area for thousands of years.
 Initially the new European arrivals called the town Mulgrave, later renaming it to Nelson.
 The name Gordonvale was finally settled on as a tribute to John Gordon, a pioneer in the district who was a butcher, dairyman and grazier and early director of Mulgrave Central Sugar Mill.

 Gordonvale’s most prominent geographical feature is Walsh’s Pyramid or Djarragun, as it is known to the Yidinji.
 A cone shaped peak, rising 922m on the outskirts of the town, it resembles a small volcano.
 In 1967 Gordonvale had, among other things, a sugar mill, four hotels, a tennis club, a police station and two GPs, Dr. Janus Brody and Dr Raymond Davis.

 To the north of Gordonvale lies the town of Edmonton.
 Situated halfway between Gordonvale and Cairns, Edmonton had a smaller population than Gordonvale and a much smaller population than Cairns, with its bustling metropolis of 54 000 people.